ricardoseb/spring-ollama-search-lead/README.md

 ## Configuration

-1. Set up the Redis URI environment variable: Open `Edit Configurations...` and configure the required environment variable.
-2. This project is pre-configured for Ollama models.
+1. This project is pre-configured for Ollama models.
 If you need to set up any other model, open the application.properties (or application.yml) file and configure the desired model there.
    ```
    spring.ai.ollama.model=desiredModel
    ```

-3. Adjust any other settings as needed for your specific use case.
+2. Adjust any other settings as needed for your specific use case.

 ## Usage